maobowen/PixelPlusPlus/README.md

 2. Run the program with the following command:

-		./toplevel.native [file.xpp]
+		./toplevel.native <file.xpp>

-the function takes one argument, which is a .xpp file that contains some pixel++ code.
+The function takes one argument, which is a `.xpp` file that contains some Pixel++ codes.

 3. You will get the output immediately.

-You casn also clean intermediate and executable files before building again using the following command:
+You can also clean intermediate and executable files before building again using the following command:

 	make clean

-## Test Script
+### Test Script

-Alternatively, we have provided our own testcases.
-There are 10 testcases, 5 will compile and execute successfully and the others will not.
+We have also provided our own test cases.
+There are 10 test cases, 5 of which will compile and execute successfully and the others will not compile.

-To test on our test script instead of your own input, follow the following procedure:
+To test our test script, just run:

-1. Run bash test script with the following command:

 	./testall.sh

-For successful test cases, a message of "test succeeded" will be printed.
+A message, "test succeeded", will be printed if the test files are successfully compiled and executed.
 Otherwise, "test failed" will be displayed.